 You might have noticed that the trigger has a yellow 'TODO' label on it, this means that the trigger does not contain a defined match requirement yet.
 So, let's start with populating the trigger with example inputs and adding a match requirement.
 Hovering over the 'TODO' label will give you more info on what's missing.

 Now, you can repeat the step above to add more examples one by one, but you can also paste multiple examples in one go:

-Next, we'll need to set the bot's answer in the flow.
+Next, we will need to set the bot's answer in the flow.
 There are many options to define the bot's response.
-For now, we'll focus on the answer text only.
+For now, we will focus on the answer text only.

 We offer a variety of handcrafted coffee drinks - from espressos to macchiatos to flat whites and more.